Willem-Dekker/IOTstack/docs/Containers/NextCloud.md

 # Next Cloud
-## DO NOT EXPOSE PORT 80 TO THE WEB
+!!! attention "DO NOT EXPOSE PORT 80 TO THE WEB"
     It is a very bad idea to expose unencrypted traffic to the web.
 You will need to use a reverse-proxy to ensure your password is not stolen and your account hacked.
     I'm still working on getting a good encrypted reverse proxy working.
 However in the interim you can use a VPN tunnel like OpenVPN or Zerotier to securely connect to your private cloud

 ## Backups